American sisters sue USA Gymnastics over sex abuse scandal

 Nassar was sentenced in February to up to 125 years in prison after some 200 women, including Olympians, testified about decades of abuse at his hands.

+USA Gymnastics said in a statement it was sorry the Schwikerts were abused by Nassar and it is working to make changes to ensure that athlete safety and well-being remains at the forefront of its work but otherwise would not comment on pending litigation.

+"We are focused on fostering an environment that is safe, positive and encouraging for athletes and all members," said USA Gymnastics.

-Both USA Gymnastics and the USOC did not immediately respond when asked to comment on the lawsuits.
+The USOC did not respond when asked to comment on the lawsuit.

 The lawsuit alleges USA Gymnastics "kept a secret file of sexual abuse allegations and enabled a culture of psychological and physical abuse that kept young girls," including the Schwikert sisters, silent.